NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 distinguish between how DMD sees the scene and how our eyes/brain see the scene.

-DMD is fitting a Fourier series to a time sequence of data points from individual pixels.
+DMD is fitting something like a Fourier series to a time sequence of data points from individual pixels.
 As the bicycle rides across the scene, the individual pixels are changing values at specific times to create the illusion of motion.
 Our brains see motion, but pixels are not actually moving, and the values each pixel assumes over time don't really convey velocity or direction information.

 ![impulse scene](./changing-pixel-selected.png)